Diversifying your portfolio to get the best from US equities

-The US continues to be a popular choice for investors.
-The Investment Association (IA) North America sector drew in £469m in assets in March alone1, making it the second most popular sector for ISAs.
+The US continues to be a popular choice for investors in spite of the volatility since the start of the year.
+The Investment Association (IA) North America sector drew in £570m in assets over the first quarter alone1, making it the second most popular sector.
 Much of this investment in US equities is flowing into a handful of dominant companies, creating risks for investors.
 However, at the same time, it is opening investment opportunities elsewhere for investors willing to delve deeper into US markets.

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

-The concentration in the US market is acute, with the Magnificent Seven dominating returns in 2023 and early 2024.
-This collection of companies – Amazon, Meta, Alphabet, Tesla, Nvidia, Apple and Microsoft2 - is seen as being in prime position to benefit from the growth of artificial intelligence.
-These companies accounted for around 60% of the gains in the S&P 500 last year3.
+The concentration in the US market is acute, with a handful of technology companies dominating returns.
+This collection of companies Amazon, Meta, Alphabet, Tesla, Nvidia, Apple and Microsoft2 is seen as being in prime position to benefit from the growth of artificial intelligence.
+These companies account for over 30% of the market capitalisation of the S&P 5003.

 This has left valuations looking stretched.
 While some of the Magnificent Seven are still delivering impressive earnings growth4, it is by no means universal.
 Where companies have disappointed the market’s high expectations, share prices have been hit hard5.
 There may be risks inherent in excessive concentration in just a handful of companies when investing in North America.